 - Salt and black pepper to taste

-- 2 green onions, sliced thinly for garnish
+- 2 green onions, sliced thin for garnish

 Instructions

-- Prepare the potatoes: Place diced potatoes in a bowl of cold water and rinse to remove excess starch.
-Drain and pat dry with a kitchen towel to ensure crispness during cooking.
+Place diced potatoes in cold water and rinse until water runs clearer to remove surface starch.
+Drain and pat completely dry with a kitchen towel to avoid steam during frying.

-- Finish and garnish: Taste and adjust seasoning as needed.
-Remove from heat and sprinkle with fresh parsley and green onions for a vibrant, fresh contrast.
+- Garnish: Remove from heat and sprinkle with chopped parsley and sliced green onions for brightness.

 Tips for Success